wordofwarning/wordofwarning.org/current/2015-springsummer/hartley/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Leentje Van de Cruys | University of Salford" # the name of the artist or company
+artist: "Ria Hartley" # the name of the artist or company
-show: "HORSE | Whoaaaaa Steady!" # the name of the show
+show: "Matilda & Me" # the name of the show
-artist_size: 4
+artist_size: 1
-show_size: 3
+show_size: 2
-header_image: "header_horse.jpg"
+header_image: "header_hartley.jpg"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values